Two and three point functions in real singlet and complex doublet scalar model: Technical Details

 \section{Technical Details}

 The action in continuum (Minkowski space) is given by

+The study assumes no contribution from cubic self interactions of the real singlet field.
 The corresponding unimproved lattice action \footnote{The notations for bare masses and parameters in the continuum and the lattice version of actions are the same.
 From now on, the masses and parameters are to be taken in lattice version unless otherwise stated.} \cite{Ruthe:2008rut} in Euclidean space is given by

 The Higgs field retains SU(2) symmetry while the scalar singlet has trivial symmetry in the model.
 For the case $\lambda \neq 0$, the presence of scalar Yukawa interaction spoils the symmetry under $\phi(x) \rightarrow -\phi(x)$.
 Hence, the model is studied with different values of $\lambda$, $\alpha$, $\gamma$, and $m_{s}$ while excluding the region with $\lambda = 0$.
 Furthermore, $m_{h}$ and $\beta$ are kept fixed at $125.09$ and $0.51639$, respectively, and the region $m_{s} < m_{h}$ is aimed for the study.
-In total, $192$ points in the parameter space are considered, the points were chosen from the parameter values given on Table \ref{table:masses-n-couplings} while the simulations were performed on the symmetric lattice of size $18^{4}$.
+In total, $192$ points in the parameter space are considered, the points were chosen from the parameter values given on Table \ref{table:masses-n-couplings} while the simulations were performed on the symmetric lattice of size $18^{4}$ \footnote{At this lattice size, acceptable stability in lattice results is observed in comparison to the size $24^{4}$ lattice.
+Hence, the chosen size is suitable for both machine learning and vertex computation in entire plane.}.
 The upper limit of each coupling is fixed at $1.0$ magnitude which is generally the breaking point of perturbation theory.
 However, the choice of the lower limit is such that the lowest value of the couplings is at least in harmony with perturbative picture.
+As mentioned earlier, it is the Yukawa interaction which we are closely monitoring, we have selected a $\gamma=0$ but not $\alpha=0$ because we also intend to retain the sub-trivial theory in the model.
+However, a significantly low value of $\gamma$ is included to observe the region of the parameter space in which the trivial sub-theory has significantly low effect which is expected to appear in lattice spacing (regulator).

 The presence of Yukawa interaction in the model tends to raise concern regarding the action changing the sign.
 To further clarify it, the potential term of the action in continuum can be rewritten as